Plantar Fasciitis

 2. Loop the towel around your foot, keeping your leg straight out in front of you.

-3. Using the towel, pull the top part of your foot towards you (see Figure 4).
+3. Using the towel, pull the top part of your foot toward you (see Figure 4).
 You should feel stretching in your calf muscle.

 5. Repeat this exercise 5 times in each session.
-Do 2 sessions a day.
+Do 2 sessions every day.

 Figure 4.
 Foot stretches